khbminus/code-size-profiler/README.md

 # Traverse Graph

 This page allows seeing the DCE graph structure.
-The node is referring to IR size of the node.
+The node is referring to the IR size of the node.
 To start:

 * check some nodes in the menu on the right (NB: the search bar could